Danielle Downey

 Patty is the keeper of operational sanity at Project Apis m.
 Fiercely advocating for our

 mission, and keeping us all accountable and on track towards goals year after year.
 In addition to running PAm's operations, Patty facilitates the movement of all grants through Project Apis m.-ensuring that we remain a swift and accountable partner for our sponsors and the researchers we fund.
 Patty brings a unique and rich combination of experience in animal husbandry and nonprofit management.
-She has B.S. in Biology from the University of Utah, and additional certificates in Management and Fundraising.
-She has field experience primarily with avian species, but is a keen naturalist and gardener. patty@projectapism.org |
+She has a B.S. in Biology from the University of Utah, and additional certificates in Management and Fundraising.
+She has field experience with birds, and is a keen naturalist and gardener. patty@projectapism.org |

 Stetcyn Maldonado

-Climate Smart Habitat Manager California |
+Seed For Bees Manager California |

-Stetcyn's drive and tenacity for sustainability is unmatched.
-Her extensive history working in orchard crops managing 250 acres of almonds and walnuts makes her a perfect fit to act as the Blue Diamond liaison for their recently awarded grant to expand climate smart orchard programs.
+Stetcyn's extensive history working in orchard crops managing 250 acres of almonds and walnuts makes her a perfect fit to manage our Seeds For Bees program.
 A California native, Stetcyn holds a master of science degree in agriculture education and is licensed both as a PCA and CCA.
 She is passionate about the environment and agriculture and views every day as a chance to learn something new and to share what she discovers with others. stetcyn@projectapism.org |

 Sara Brown